 Effy's breakdown in 4x07: "No that never happened!
 It happened but it never happened!
 It happened but it never happened!
 It happened but it never happened!"

 Moral Event Horizon: John Foster, of the second generation, crosses this with the brutal murder of Freddie.

-No Such Thing As Bad Publicity: Subverted with the US version.
+No Such Thing as Bad Publicity: Subverted with the US version.
 It lost eight advertisers due to the Parents Television Council's trumped-up charges of it being "child porn."
-It was eventually canceled at the end of the season, though it's hard to say if its low ratings were solely due to the controversy, because of MTV not promoting it well enough, because of mixed fan reception, or a combination of the three.
+It was eventually canceled at the end of the season, though it's hard to say if its low ratings were solely due to the controversy, because of MTV not promoting it well enough, because of low fan and critical reception, or a combination of the three.